-As initial conditions we fix the Green's function in the lower quadrant of the two-time plane $(t,t')$ with low temperature initial states, that are determined by numerically iterating the equilibrium Schwinger-Dyson equations~\cite{Maldacena2016Remarks,Babadi2013PhD,Eberlein2017Quench}.
+As initial conditions we fix the Green's function in the lower quadrant of the two-time plane $(t,t')$ with low-temperature initial states, which are determined by numerically iterating the equilibrium Schwinger-Dyson equations~\cite{Maldacena2016Remarks,Babadi2013PhD,Eberlein2017Quench}.

 We then switch on the drive at time $t=0$ and follow the evolution of the system.
-The resulting equations are integrated numerically employing a predictor-corrector scheme; see supplementary material for details~\cite{supp}.
+The resulting equations are integrated numerically employing a predictor-corrector scheme; see Supplemental Material for details~\cite{supp} .
 Following this formalism we obtain self-consistent and conserving solutions for the Green's functions arbitrarily far from equilibrium.

 \textbf{Heating dynamics of a heavy Fermi liquid.---}